eCommerce Marketing Summary

 Launch a Facebook store

-It still remains a viable platform for social media and eCommerce marketing, but I don’t need to convince East Londoners of that, we love a Facebook page.
-Same rule applies though as IG, engagement is key.
+It still remains a viable platform for social media and eCommerce marketing.
+Same rule applies as IG here though, engagement is key.
 It’s a ‘social’ platform, meaning you will need to be social and engage with your fans and followers.

 Capture more email addresses